 Everyone has heard of the big-name popes.

 There’s Gregory I the Great (r.
 590-604), the first to call himself “servant of the servants of God.”
 There was the influential canon lawyer Innocent III (1198-1216), the warrior Julius II (1503-1513), and several popes named Pius, including Popes Pius VI (1775-1799) and VII (1800-1823), both of whom were taken prisoner by the French in the late 18th and early 19th centuries, respectively.
-More recently, we have the architect of the Second Vatican Council, John XXIII (1958-1963), and then the beloved John Paul II (1978-2005), maybe the next “Great” pope.
+More recently, we have the architect of the Second Vatican Council, St. John XXIII (1958-1963), and then the beloved St. John Paul II (1978-2005), maybe the next “Great” pope.
 But of the more than 260 men who succeeded Peter, there are many overlooked popes.
 While they weren’t all worthy of entry into a hall of fame, there were many who helped save the Church and change the papacy — and are worth meeting.

 Consolidating Papal Power